anyhow/MMM-scrape/README.md

 # MMM-scrape

-This is supposed to become a module for Magic Mirror which scrapes a custom part of a remote site based on a DOM selector.
+This is supposed to become a module for Magic Mirror which loads parts of a remote website based on a DOM selector.

 Not working.
+Needs help.